How To Apply for the Solar Decathlon

 Two Challenges, Ten Contests

-This Solar Decathlon, which spans 2019 and 2020, gives teams the option to participate in one of two Challenges: the Design Challenge or the Build Challenge.
-Teams that enter the Design Challenge must select from six allowable building types to create their design.
-Teams that enter the Build Challenge must choose to compete with a “Local Build” house or with a transportable “National Showcase” house.
-Whether participating in the Design or Build Challenge, all teams are evaluated across 10 contests.
+This Solar Decathlon, which spans 2020 to 2023, gives teams the option to participate in one of two Challenges: the Design Challenge or the Build Challenge.
+Teams that enter the Design Challenge must select from seven allowable building types to create their design.
+Teams that enter the Build Challenge compete during a two-year period to design and build houses locally in their communities.
+Whether participating in the Design or Build Challenge, all teams are evaluated across 10 Contests.

 Teams that compete in the annual Solar Decathlon Design Challenge must create residential or commercial building designs over one or two semesters.
 Designs are evaluated on how well they meet the nation’s rapidly evolving demand for buildings that are innovative, cost-effective, quick to build, high-quality, resilient, grid-interactive, efficient, and locally responsive.
-Teams choose one of six building type “Divisions” in which to compete.
+Teams choose one of seven building type “Divisions” in which to compete.
+The application deadline for the 2021 Design Challenge was October 20, 2020.